-NEBS will be updated with fiscal year 2016 average monthly mileage for current fleet services leases by March 31, 2016.
-Agencies should review the monthly mileage to ensure the amount reflects mileage usage for fiscal year 2016.
+NEBS will be updated with base year average monthly mileage for current Fleet Services leases by the March deadline.
+Agencies should review the monthly mileage to ensure the amount reflects mileage usage for the base year.
 Any changes to monthly mileage must be justified.